ujjwal-2001/PSD_2024/Assignment_01/README.md

 The Finite State Machine (FSM) design controls the sequence of operations that occur within the datapath during instruction execution.

+BRAM was used as the data and instruction memory.
+It reads the data with a latency of one clock cycle, thus after reading the instruction from the state S0 (we also calculate the next PC), we write the IR in next state (S13).
+We ccleverly use the execution states (S2, S6, and S10) to fetch instruction and store it in IPR, IR is further update in the state S14; this results in a reduction of one state for the next R-type, lode, store or ADDi instruction.

 #### FSM State Diagram
 <img src="./Assets/FSM.png" alt="FSM State Diagram" width="1000"/>